 EBC is proud to announce its first Kindle publication called “How to pass the Trinity CertTESOL”.
 The Trinity CertTESOL is not like white-label TEFL courses.
-Instead, it is a highly structured course that ensures a standard that is quality controlled and audited.
+Instead, it is a highly structured course that ensures quality control and is audited.
 In addition, the course teaches you both TESOL and TEFL skills.

 The Trinity CertTESOL course is solid, structured and unique.
 In addition, it is one of two internationally recognised, internationally accepted and independently accredited courses that is, no questions asked, recognised and accepted by the British Council.